AI-MOO/IBM-Machine-Learning-Professional-Certificate/README.md

 ## Disclaimer

 The solutions uploaded here are only for reference.
 They are meant to unblock you if you get stuck somewhere.
 Please do not copy any part of the code as-is (the programming assignments are fairly easy if you read the instructions carefully).
-Similarly, try out the quizzes yourself before you refer to the quiz solutions.
-This course is one of the most straight-forward ML courses I have ever taken, with fabulous course content and structure.
+Similarly, try out the quizzes yourself before you refer to the quiz solutions. these courses are ones of the most straight-forward ML courses I have ever taken, with fabulous course content and structure.